kuteykin/text-to-image-generative-AI/README.md

 ###
 ## Root folder , files to copy to GPU-enabled backend server *(please keep this folder structure!)*.

-`initial_setup.sh` Run this bash script to install the *sdiff_env* Python environment and create all necessary subdirectories.

-`requirements.txt` Environment description - list of Python libraries required for this module.
+`poetry.lock` , `pyproject.toml` Environment description - list of Python libraries required for this module for Poetry

 `download_sdiff_model.py` Run this file to download text-to-image *diffusers* models from Hugging Face (at least 3 models, *regular*, *high_res* and *photoreastic* are essential for the current Python scripts).
 Models are saved in *./HF_models/*.